Doctors Note Logo

 Why Does My Anxiety Get Worse at Night?
 Tips for Calming Down

-Evidence-based ways to calm down include a consistent wind-down routine, scheduled worry time, slow breathing and muscle relaxation, limiting stimulants, getting out of bed if wide awake, and grounding, and it is important to review the red flags below for when to seek medical care and options like CBT or medication that could change your next steps.
+How to calm anxiety at night: evidence-based strategies include a consistent wind-down routine, scheduled worry time, slow breathing, progressive muscle relaxation, limiting stimulants, getting out of bed if wide awake, and grounding techniques.
+Watch for red flags that warrant medical care, and consider options like CBT or medication.

 answer background